 A tough little perennial hardy to zone 3.
 In spring it puts out square erect stems and a profusion of mid green leaves.
 Leaves are similar to maple leaves only more elongated.
 Technically described as ovate, lobed and toothed.
 They are deeply veined and textured.
 The ones at the base can reach 3 inches in length while those on the stems are much smaller and usually divided into 3 toothed lobes.
 Stems can reach 3 feet in height and the flowers are situated in bunches around the top portion of the stems.
 Each flower consists of two lips: the upper one is undivided, the lower one has 3 lobes with purple dots on them.
 The overall flower color is usually pink but can be white or red and very hairy.
 Flowers arise in mid to late summer but can be earlier depending on the location and amount of sunshine.
 Can flower the first year from seed, but flowering will be later in the year than normal.
 Whole plant has mild aroma which some people find unpleasant.
 Will remain evergreen in warmer zone and it not killed down by frosts.
 Deer don't seem to eat it.

-Motherwort is a tough little plant and can grow in many places.
-It is most happy on poor soils in full sunshine but it can tolerate some partial shade.
-A too fertile soil seems to stunt its growth.
+Motherwort is a tough plant and can grow in many places.
+It is happy on poor soils in full sunshine but it can tolerate some partial shade.
+While many places state fertile soil stunts growth we have found that adding compost to the soil makes it grow much larger and stronger.
+Often doubling in size and height making the much more majestic and interesting.
+Plants do like a well drained soil and don't do was well in poorly drained ones.
 It likes a fairly neutral soil but can tolerate a pH a little on either side.
 Takes very little care once established and is fairly drought tolerant.

 Leaves are harvested when the plant is in full bloom or just after.
 Research studies have shown that the active ingredient of the plant are at their highest at this time.
 If plants are cut down as the plant flowers new shoots will form and plant will attempt a second flowering.
 Once harvest can be achieved in the first year from seed and two for several subsequent years.
 Expect to replace plants about every 5 years.

 The fresh or dried flowers can be used as a flavouring in soups, particularly lentil or split pea.
-They are also used as a flavouring in beer].
+Ensure you only use the flower not the green calyx which can be prickly.
+Flowers are also used as a flavouring in beer.
 Fresh or dried flowers can be used to make a tea.

 This plant has been for centuries used as the means that improve uterine contractions during labour and relieve pain and stress due to childbirth, as well as depression following it.
+Which is how it got its name.
 Its remedies also promote milk flow in nursing mothers.
-Headache may also be eliminated with the help of Motherwort.

 Leaves are used to make a excellent green dye.
-It makes a good cut flower and can be dried for later decorative use.
+It makes a good cut flower, although some do not like the aroma but it can be dried for later decorative use.

 Skin contact with this plant can cause dermatitis in susceptible people.
 The fragrant essential oil can cause photosensitization.
 Grazing animals can have their mouths injured by the sharp teeth of the calyces